How to test, adjust and balance HVAC systems

 – Corresponding pressure differentials for each flow rate

-4. After the appropriate regulating orifices are installed in the proper locations, the system should be tested for tightness by sealing all openings in the system and applying a vacuum of 70 kPa (20 in.Hg), held for 2 hours.
+4. After the appropriate regulating orifices are installed in the proper locations, the system should be tested for tightness by sealing all openings and applying a vacuum of 70 kPa (20 in.Hg), held for 2 hours.

 d.
 Coils capacity testing, adjusting and balancing procedure

 1. Each cooling and heating coil, including reheat coils, should be tested for total performance.
-All coils shall be tested with the design air and water flows through the coil.
-Test shall not be performed less than 90 to 95% of design load.
+All coils shall be tested with the design air and water flowing through them.
+The test shall not be performed at less than 90 to 95% of the design load.

-2. The entering and leaving air temperatures shall be simultaneously recorded along with the entering and leaving water temperatures.
+2. The entering and leaving air temperatures and the entering and leaving water temperatures shall be simultaneously recorded.

-3. At least six temperature probes should be used for testing a chilled water coils:
+3. At least six temperature probes should be used for testing chilled water coils:

 – Entering air dry-bulb temperature;